-Tennis: Alexander Zverev comes close to hitting chair umpire with racquet
+Tennis: Alexander Zverev disqualified from Acapulco event after unsportsmanlike conduct

+Alexander Zverev has been disqualified from the ATP 500 Mexican Open in Acapulco for his unsportsmanlike conduct towards the end of his doubles match.

+“Due to unsportsmanlike conduct at the conclusion of his doubles match on Tuesday night, Alexander Zverev has been withdrawn from the tournament in Acapulco,” the tournament said in a statement on social media.

-Alexander Zverev came dangerously close to striking the chair umpire with his racquet after he lost his doubles match at the Mexican Open late on Tuesday.
+The German came dangerously close to striking the chair umpire with his racquet after the match late on Tuesday night.

-The singles World No 3 German had teamed up with Brazil’s Marcelo Melo, a former World No 1 doubles player.
+The singles World No 3 had teamed up with Brazil’s Marcelo Melo, a former World No 1 doubles player.
 The duo however lost 6-2, 4-6, 10-6 to lucky losers Lloyd Glasspool and Harri Heliovaara in the opening round encounter.

 Immediately after the players’ customary post-match handshake, Zverev was seen slamming his racquet against the umpire’s chair multiple times, coming very close to hitting the umpire.
 There was no remorse, however, as he continued to shout at the umpire.